Mohaimin41/sslcommerz_poc/README.md

 Here, `GET localhost:3030/init` will start session.
 Now, a local server cannot have its /ipn route open for sslcommerz to call.
 So we simulate the call using `curl -X POST -H 'Content-Type':'application/json'  --data @ipn_post.json localhost:3030/ipn`.
 This will do the third step also, but since we do not have a valid validation id from sslcommerz, transaction fails.
 Next step would be putting the code in a server to test the /ipn route.

+##### Render Hosted Version(CURRENT):

+Here a `GET https://sslcommerz-poc.onrender.com/init` request will simulate the whole process.
+First backend will POST sslcommerz server to start a session.
+SSLCommerz will give a response and POST on the backend /ipn route.
+Now we should match the transaction details we sent in first POST and the details sslcommerz sent back in /ipn route.
+If they match we validate using a val_id field from the data sslcommerz sent, POSTing this field and other data to sslcommerz.
+A successful transaction will redirect to https://sslcommerz-poc.onrender.com/success page, success with risk will redirect to https://sslcommerz-poc.onrender.com/successrisky page and failed transactions will redirect to https://sslcommerz-poc.onrender.com/fail page.

+**Note** we are simulating the sslcommerz hosted pages method for convenience.
+It can also be embedded in our own UI.